 How do you get rid of groundsel?

-A native annual, groundsel gets busy flowering and setting seed throughout the year.
+A native annual, groundsel is busy flowering and setting seed throughout the year.
 Even seeds that have been buried in soil for up to six months will germinate when exposed to light.

 When looking to remove this weed, it's important to tease out the plants before the small yellow flowers and fluffy seed heads appear.
 Left to get a foothold, the leaves become host to rust fungus, which can spread to your plants.